Force over Distance: Chapter 50

 As soon as Young stood, the blood left his head.
 His peripheral vision misted to gray.
 He staggered and reached for the edge of the gurney.

-Wray shoved his head down, then guided him to sit on the cool deck plating.
+Wray shoved his head down, then guided him to sit on the cool deck plates.

 “This isn’t just a medical decision.”
 The edge of anger in Telford’s voice sharpened itself.
-“Dr. Rush is integral to the function of the ship, which makes this, primarily, a tactical call.
+“Dr. Rush is integral to ship function, which makes this, primarily, a tactical call.
 Your authority doesn’t extend that far.”

 Wray crouched next to Young, her face hidden by the dark curtain of her hair.
 She unfolded along the floor to snag his boots and drag them within reach.
 She placed them silently in front of him, then swept her hair back and met his eyes with obvious concern.